 How Much Does the Provider You Choose Affect Home Insurance Costs?

-The insurer you choose ranks fourth in affecting Pennsylvania home insurance costs, with rates ranging from 42% below to 175% above the state average.
+The company you choose is the fourth biggest factor influencing home insurance costs in Pennsylvania.
+Rates can range from 42% below to 175% above the state average.

 | Lowest | Allstate | $87 | $1,042 |